Sttam/saipt01B/README.md

 saipt01B

-Sense AI Private Limited T01 Beginners
+Sense AI Private Limited s01 - C++ Training

 Series of examples were provided to start a chain of thoughts.